Genius Sports Limited Announce - GuruFocus.com

-The Company intends to file amendments to its Schedule TO and Form F-4 to amend the terms set forth therein to (i) provide holders of warrants with the opportunity to exercise their warrants on a cash or cashless basis at a reduced exercise price of 74% of the reference price of an Ordinary Share of the Company, which, if exercised on a cashless basis, would result in holders of warrants receiving 0.260 Ordinary Shares of the Company for each warrant exercised, and (ii) solicit consents to an amendment to the Warrant Agreement (the “Warrant Amendment”) pursuant to which any warrants that have not been exercised by the holder thereof on or prior to the Expiration Date would be automatically exercised on the trading day following the Expiration Date on a cashless basis at an exercise price that is 76.6% of the reference price of an Ordinary Share, resulting in such holders receiving 0.234 Ordinary Shares for each warrant exercised.
-The exercise of the warrants on such terms and the amendment to the Warrant Agreement will be conditioned on the exercise at the reduced exercise price and consent by holders of at least 50% of the outstanding warrants.
-Further information with respect to the amended terms and conditions of such exercise and consent will be provided in amendments to the Company’s Schedule TO and Form F-4 originally filed on November 18, 2022.
+Consistent with the previous announcement, holders of the Company’s warrants will continue to have the ability to exercise on a cashless basis for 0.26 shares per warrant until the Expiration Date.
+Subject to approval of the Warrant Amendment by holders of the Company’s warrants, any warrants not exercised on or prior to the Expiration Date will be automatically exercised on a cashless basis for an effective delivery of 0.234 ordinary shares per warrant, which is 10% less than the number of shares per warrant to be received by the holders who elect to exercise on a cashless basis on or prior to the Expiration Date.
+The Company’s ordinary shares and warrants are listed on the New York Stock Exchange under the symbols “GENI” and “GENI WS,” respectively.
+As of December 16, 2022, a total of 7,668,280 warrants were outstanding.

-The purpose of the Consent Solicitation is to simplify the Company’s capital structure and reduce the potential dilutive impact of the warrants thereby providing the Company with greater financial flexibility and providing investors and prospective investors with greater certainty as to Genius’ capital structure.
+If approved by holders of at least the 50% of the outstanding warrants, the Warrant Amendment would ensure that there would be no warrants outstanding after January 20, 2023.
+The purpose of the Consent Solicitation is to simplify the Company’s capital structure and reduce the potential dilutive impact of the warrants, thereby providing the Company with greater financial flexibility and providing investors and prospective investors with greater certainty as to the Company’s capital structure.

-Prior to obtaining the requisite consents to approve the Warrant Amendment and the effectiveness of the Warrant Amendment, any exercise of the warrants shall be on the terms set forth in the Warrant Agreement as in effect on the date hereof, without giving effect to the transactions described above.
+If the Warrant Amendment is not approved and such condition is not waived, the warrants will retain their current terms and any exercises of warrants by holders at the Reduced Exercise Price will not be consummated and holders will be returned their warrants.
+The warrants currently have an exercise price of $11.50 per ordinary share and expire on April 20, 2026, subject to certain terms and conditions.

-The Company has engaged BofA Securities, Inc. as the solicitation agent for the Consent Solicitation and the exercise of the warrants, including any subsequent amendments to the transaction structure.
+The Company has engaged BofA Securities, Inc. as solicitation agent.
 D.F.
 King & Co., Inc. has been appointed as the information and tabulation agent for the Consent Solicitation and Continental Stock Transfer & Trust Company is the Company’s transfer agent.
 Requests for documents should be directed to D.F.
 King & Co., Inc. at (800) 370-1749 (for warrant holders) or (212) 269-5550 (for banks and brokers) or via the following email address: [email protected].

 Holders of the warrants are urged to read the Schedule TO and prospectus carefully before making any decision with respect to the Consent Solicitation because they contain important information, including the various terms of, and conditions to, the Consent Solicitation.